• Home

 Tess Lockhart

-He bought the big blue and white bowl
+he bought the huge heavy blue and white bowl

-the week after his wife of 20-plus years
+the week after his wife of twenty-plus years

 left him for the trite trope of another man.

-But the bowl was the one sure thing
+The bowl was the one sure thing he knew

 Now, all these years and another wife later,

-he looked around at the home he’d made
+he looks around at the home they've made

-as he came in from walking the dog
+as he comes in from walking the dog

-and watched as she washed that same bowl
+and watches as she washes that same bowl,

 of him standing perplexed in the store,